iamhenry/Roo-Rules-and-Tools/README.md

+---
+description: Overview of Roo AI Assistant configuration, tools, and project structure
+alwaysApply: false
+---

 # Roo AI Assistant Configuration & Tools

 This repository contains the configuration files, guidelines, and tool descriptions for the Roo AI assistant, designed to aid in various software development tasks within the Cline environment.

 ## Project Structure

-- **Root Directory:** Contains general guidelines, principles, and configuration files (like `.clinerules`) that define the assistant's behavior and operational context.
+- Root Directory: Contains general guidelines, principles, and configuration files (like `.clinerules`) that define the assistant's behavior and operational context.
   - `coding_principles.md`: Guidelines for code generation.
   - `documentation.md`: Standards for documentation.
   - `git_usage.md`: Best practices for Git usage.